Flattery I hope to deserve on the Rush Limbaugh show.

 The Democrats are, I mean, Kendrick Meek, as largely invisible as he is on the current radar, is clearly going to eventually enjoy the support of a Democratic Party that does not want to lose Florida.

-Meanwhile, Charlie Christ will be too uh lean too left to attract the right and lean to right to attract the left.
+Meanwhile, Charlie Crist will lean too left to attract the right and lean too right to attract the left.

-He has committed well, well I was gonna say he's committed political suicide, but he largely did earlier on when he decided as a Republican to embrace way too much of a presidential agenda that is antithetical to virtually everything Republicans should believe in.
+He has committed, well, I was going to say he's committed political suicide, but he largely did that earlier on when he decided as a Republican to embrace way too much of a presidential agenda that is antithetical to virtually everything Republicans should believe in.

 Very kind.